kengraf/GenCyber/LessonPlanMonday.md

 This first day of camp has an opening session not included in this daily lesson plan.
 The opening session will cover: camp specific logistics, safety policies, and rules of conduct.

 ## Lesson Description
-As this is their first day together, students will learn about follow classmates through the exchange of personal stories.
-Students will perform research and reconnaissance, the Open Source Intelligence Gathering (OSINT), activities required for effective social engineering.
+As this is their first day together, students will learn about fellow classmates through the exchange of personal stories.
+Students will perform research and reconnaissance activities required for effective social engineering.
 Students will discover a variety of client- and server-side bugs and automatically get rewarded with GenCyberCoins for those.
-Some bug examples: sensitive data exposure, broken authentication, XSS, user input validation, and directory Traversal.
+Some bug examples: sensitive data exposure, broken authentication, cross-site scripting, user input validation, and directory traversal.
 ### Prerequisite Knowledge
 Students should have a basic understanding of how to use a web browser and be able to engage using remote meeting tools.